RandomInsano/pscontroller-rs/research/README.md

 Identifier 0xE

-This pre-dates the analog controllers from Sony, but answers to the same commands as the DualShocks.
-If you don't press any buttons on the controller for 60 seconds it will disable itself until a button is pressed again.
+If you don't press any buttons on the controller for 60 seconds the wheel will disable itself until a button is pressed again.
 Ridge Racer games call this "Safety Mode".
+I haven't checked to see if there is a status bit set for this.

+Responses to various commands through `scanner.rs` in the examples:

+(Need to dump this)

 #### Polling response data